The UK is facing some of the toughest economic conditions since the financial crisis.

 Conduct KYC and customer due diligence checks

-If you work in regulated sectors like finance you are required by law to verify the identity of your customers before you begin working with them.
+If you work in regulated sectors like finance you are required by law to verify the identity of your customers before you begin working with them by completing customer due diligence checks.
 You may also need to get a proof of address and check international databases to see if they are a politically exposed person or on a list of sanctioned individuals.

 But doing this doesn’t just protect you from the regulator.
 It also ensures that your clients are who they say they are, and aren’t committing fraud.

 Decide how much risk your business can accept and then use this to set credit limits.
 If a business exceeds this level you can ask for further guarantees or even refuse to work with them.

 Credit insurance allows you to receive a payout if a debtor is no longer able to pay.

 Understandably, credit insurers will analyse the financial condition of your customers before offering you a policy.

 If you are concerned about the risk profile of your customer base, then consider finding more clients.
 During a recession, you may need to pivot your strategy to focus on ideal customer profiles that are in attractive, financially healthy sectors.
 This way, if one customer defaults you’ve lost a smaller proportion of your overall revenues.